What is the average salary in Pullman, WA?

 Server

-Serve food and drinks to customers.
-Take orders and ensure a pleasant dining experience.
-Work in a busy and friendly environment.
+Serve food and drinks to customers in a restaurant.
+Take orders and ensure guests have a good dining experience.
+This role requires good communication skills and a friendly attitude.

 Find Server jobs in Pullman, WA